 Weight-at-age varies over time historically, and the projections capture that variation using a random walk from the previous year.
 It is important to simulate time-varying weight-at-age because it is an influential contributor to the yield and scale of the Pacific halibut stock.
 This variability was implemented using the same ideas as in the coastwide MSE (IPHC-2018-MSAB011-08), but was modified to incorporate autocorrelation in a more straightforward manner, and allow for slight departures between regions and fisheries.

-The method used to simulate weight-at-age was as follows.
+The method used to simulate weight-at-age was described in IPHC-2020-SRB016-08 Rev1.
+Two example projections are shown in Figure 4.